macstadium/orka-tekton/README.md

 ### Custom namespace installation

-Too install all `Tasks` and the Orka configuration in a custom namespace, run the following command against your preferred namespace and your actual Orka API endpoint:
+To install all `Tasks` and the Orka configuration in a custom namespace, run the following command against your preferred namespace and your actual Orka API endpoint:

 ```sh
 NAMESPACE=tekton-orka ORKA_API=http://10.221.188.100 ./install.sh --apply